2flcastro/Amazeriffic/README.md

+# Amazerrific
-Amazerrific: An amazing Todo app
+An amazing todo app

 Based off the 'Amazeriffic' example in 'Learning Web App Development' by Semmy Purewal